It is not enough to know WHAT to eat. You should also know HOW to eat.

 I. Eat When Hungry and Stop Before Full.

 How to know when to stop?
 It is said half the stomach should be filled with food.
 One fourth with water.
 And rest one fourth with air.
 This is anyway common sense.
 In a blender the same principle works, otherwise there will be no blending or you will mess up the blender.
-The cut off point for eating should be just before you get a feeling of fulness.
+The cut off point for eating should be just before you get a feeling of fullness.
 That means after eating you should feel a little hunger.

-2. Eat to Live and Do not Live to Eat
+2. Eat to Live and do not Live to Eat

 Eat two major meals a day.
 That’s enough for the human body.
 Do not keep on munching.
-Yes, many doctors recommend frequent eating but many experts have now refuted this myth of frequent-meals per day.
+Yes, many doctors recommend frequent eating but many experts have now refuted this myth of frequent meals per day.

-Avoid Consuming food at inappropriate time of day or season
+Avoid Consuming food at inappropriate time of day